salilab/bayesianem/README.md

-\brief bayesianem, an IMP module for Bayesian multi-scale modeling of macromolecular structures based on cryo-electron microscopy density maps
+# bayesianem, an IMP module for Bayesian multi-scale modeling of macromolecular structures based on cryo-electron microscopy density maps

-# Usage:
+## Usage:

 First, import the module: